NPaspallis/CO1417/README.md

 ### Week 4 - Capstone project: Arkanoid

-To sum up section 1, you are asked to develop an [Arkanoid-like game](https://en.wikipedia.org/wiki/Arkanoid).
+To sum up weeks 1-3, you are asked to develop an [Arkanoid-like game](https://en.wikipedia.org/wiki/Arkanoid).

 You can reuse code from the lectures and the exercises.

-The exact specification, marking scheme, and hints are provided in the corresponding lab worksheet.
+The exact specification, marking scheme, and hints are provided in the [corresponding lab worksheet](week04-capstone-arkanoid/Arkanoid.md).

 ## Games and Graphics